BaddMann/docs/zentral-vagrant-setup.md

 2. Read the requirements - you need to have latest VirtualBox and Vagrant installed.

-3. Read the intersection on configuration files in Zentral.
-Details are important, we strongly recommend to change the default htaccess protection in `zentral.htpasswd` file, and you may want to enable integrations for 3rd party services in the `base.json` file.

-4. We provide a sequence of steps in the Vagrant section and launch a pre-build "Zentral all in one" vagrant box loacally.
+3. We provide a sequence of steps in the Vagrant section and launch a pre-build "Zentral all in one" vagrant box locally.

-5. Read the  overview of **Zentral all in one** build in CLI tools.
+4. Read the  overview of **Zentral all in one** build in CLI tools.
 These are available in `/home/zentral/app/utils/` once you connect via `vagrant ssh` to the running instance.

+5. Please also read section about configuration files in Zentral.
+We  recommend to change the default htaccess protection in `zentral.htpasswd` file, and you may want to enable integrations for 3rd party services in the `base.json` file.

 *Note: Please keep in mind this tutorial is a starting point, a full walk thru all options of Vagrant, VirtualBox, etc. is obviously out scope.*